Battle of Arundel Island: Background

 The bulk of the Japanese forces had been withdrawn to Kolombangara by mid-August.
 During the next phase of their advance, the Allies had decided to bypass this concentration and land on Vella Lavella instead.
 Operations on Vella Lavella began on 15 August.
-Meanwhile, the final stages of Allied operations to secure western New Georgia saw them secure Baanga islet between 11 and 21 August.
-With Baanga captured by US troops, mopping up operations secured the area north from Munda to Bairoko on New Georgia island.
+Meanwhile, the Allies secured Baanga islet in western New Georgia between 11 and 21 August.
+With Baanga captured, mopping up operations secured the area north from Munda to Bairoko on New Georgia island.
 The Japanese high command considered launching a counterattack on New Georgia at this time, using troops on Kolombangara.
-Efforts to bring forward reinforcements in early August had been disrupted by the loss of three destroyers during the Battle of Vella Gulf and consequently these plans were cancelled and instead the decision made to move the troops from Baanga to Arundel from where they could delay further Allied advances.
+Efforts to bring forward reinforcements in early August had been disrupted by the loss of three destroyers during the Battle of Vella Gulf; consequently these plans were cancelled and instead the decision made to move the troops from Baanga to Arundel from where they could delay further Allied advances.
 This move was completed on 22 August.

-Possession of Arundel Island offered control of the Blackett Strait, which stretched north from New Georgia, as well as the Diamond Narrows to the south.
-It also offered firing points on either Munda to the Japanese, and on Villa, for the Americans.
-In the wake of the campaign on the mainland, Allied commanders decided to capture Arundel Island so that it could be used to shell the main Japanese troop concentration on Kolombangara, specifically the airfield around Villa.
+Possession of Arundel Island offered control of the Blackett Strait as well as the Diamond Narrows.
+It also offered firing points on either Munda for the Japanese, or on Kolombangara for the Americans.
+In the wake of the campaign on New Georgia, Allied commanders decided to capture Arundel Island so that it could be used to shell the main Japanese troop concentration on Kolombangara, specifically the airfield around Villa.
 Prior to the invasion, the island was held by 200 Japanese troops from the 229th Infantry Regiment, under the overall command of General Minoru Sasaki.
 US planners anticipated only a minor operation to secure the island and initially assigned only a single infantry regiment to it.